harness/developer-hub/docs/continuous-delivery/gitops/gitops-faqs.md

 The minimum RBAC requirements depend on the applications and destination cluster setup.
 Thus, it is not straightforward to determine the minimum requirements for RBAC/permissions.
 For this reason, the ArgoCD application controller by default has wide RBAC permissions.

-### How can I sync or delete an application or non deployment type resource?
+### How can I sync or delete an application or non-deployment resource?

 Each resource in our UI has a three dot "kebab menu" that allows you sync or delete the resource.